LWalia17/chemondis/README.md

 * userLogin
 * activity

+Exception handling has been enabled in the code for graceful degradation of the application.

-## Part2 SQL
+## Part2

-The file `sqlSolutions.sql` in the path : sql/ddl/ provides the solution.
+The file `sqlSolutions.sql` in the path : sql/ddl/ provides the efficient SQL queries.
+Some key optimisations used while implementing the SQL solutions are:
+* Windowing Functions such as Row_num
+* count(1) instead of count(*)